ahhridoy/code-care/README.md

 # Code Care!

-This is a Educational purpose website https://the-codecare.netlify.app/
+This is a Educational purpose [Website](https://the-codecare.netlify.app/)

-This site works to teaching Programming Languages
-1. There are a multiple Programming Languages.
+- There were multiple Programming Languages cards.
-2. All lessons are beginner friendly.
-3. When you start lessons then you will be contact with us any time 24hours.
+- On this site there were four different routes and this site was responsive for mobile users.
+- Users could see this site abouts section & contacts section in different routes.